OpenMDAO/Aviary/aviary/docs/developer_guide/unit_tests.md

 ### assert_check_partials

 The second most used assertion is `assert_check_partials` from the OpenMDAO utility.
 This is critically important because it checks whether the partial derivatives coded by develops are correct.
 It is the key in optimization.
-To use this test, you first prepare the partial derivative `data` by calling `check_partials` on an model after the model is setup.
+To use this test, you first prepare the partial derivative `data` by calling `check_partials` on a model after the model is setup.
 Then call `assert_check_partials` function with the `data`.
 Note that you don't need to run the model if you only want to check partials.

 ```
 data = prob.check_partials(out_stream=None)